CliffS/ikea-tradfri/README.md

 There are two ways to connect.
 The first time you should use the security code printed on the base of the controller.
-You should then save the returned credentials and always use these credentials when connecting in the future.  <small>If you continue to use the security code, the controller will gradually forget about any connected apps and these will need to reauthenticate.</small>
+You should then save the returned credentials and always use these credentials when connecting in the future.

+**NB** If you continue to use the security code, the controller will gradually forget about any other connected apps and these will need to reauthenticate.

 The host can be a domain name such as `device.example.com` or a dotted IP address such as `192.168.1.20`.

+`tradfri.connect()` returns  Promise.
+You should wait for the promise to resolve before continuing.
+This can be done with a `.then()` or by `await`ing the result.
+Either way you should `catch` any error.

 ### First time